anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/vngcloud-ingress-controller/annotations.md

 - <a name="security-groups">`vks.vngcloud.vn/security-groups`</a> specifies the securityGroups you want to attach to Node.

+  > **⚠️ Warnings**: If you NOT specify this annotation, the controller will automatically create one security group, the security group will be attached to the Node and allow access from inbound-cidrs to the listen-ports.
+  >
   > **⚠️ Warnings**: If you specify this annotation, you need to ensure the security groups on your Node to allow inbound traffic from the load balancer.
   >
   > **⚠️ Warnings**: If you specify this annotation, it'll configure only security group only include in this annotation.
 Ensure include them all here.